What we Waste When we Waste Food: Water Part 1

 We will share more next week about environmentalists and their serious concerns surrounding biodiversity loss due to many of our rivers having 30% or less of their flow because of the massive amounts of water used for agriculture.
 Water rights are obviously an environmental issue - but they are also a social one.
 While farmers grow our food and survive under the pressure of policies that don’t always capture the nuances of what it means to grow something from the earth, many of them are also without access to clean drinking water themselves.
 There are over one million people in California who are exposed to unsafe water contaminated by arsenic and fertilizer runoff.
 The heart of the problem lies in the heart of California - the Central and Salinas Valleys - the producers of so much of our nation’s food.
 Gordon-Kirsch emphasized several times in our conversation the grave injustice of this, that those who feed the rest of us can’t turn on the sink in their kitchen to rehydrate with a glass of water.
 The New York Times interviewed a woman named Martha Sanchez - both she and her husband pick oranges and cherries for a living - and they spend more than $50 a month on unclean and unsafe tap water.
-They receive five five-gallon jugs a month every two weeks from the State Water Resources Control Board, but Sanchez always has to pay out of pocket for an additional four gallons.
+They receive five five-gallon jugs every two weeks from the State Water Resources Control Board, but Sanchez always has to pay out of pocket for an additional four gallons.

 There is more to this grim story of water waste - more than the injustice of farmers both fighting for better water rights for their livelihood as well as for their own personal survival and well-being, more than the notion that water ends up being wasted, used for nothing, misappropriated and misallocated.
 Beyond all of those dire issues, beyond the water that is wasted in agriculture along the supply chain, 21% of all fresh water is consumed by perfectly good food going to waste.
 Our friends at ReFed, a food waste think tank, argue that the way to conserve water in the agricultural sector is to create solutions that avoid using water to produce food that ends up wasted.
 They estimate that solutions such as Donation Matching Software, Donation Liability Education, Donation Transportation, and Waste Tracking & Analytics have the potential to save a combined 469 billion gallons of water each year.
 What ReFed’s research means for all of us in its simplest terms is to waste less food, whether that be in our shopping habits, our restaurant dining habits, or what we do with the food at our office at the end of a meal – to avoid using water on food that will be wasted, we need to work hard to make sure that the food is consumed and enjoyed.